Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

 \end{corollary}

-Note that Corollary \ref{cl:1} cannot be directly applied in our case, as the upper bound for $\log \E X$ provided by \eqref{eq:col:euboimpc:1} does not have an additive form.
-However, it tells us about the most optimal estimation we can obtain, and hence given the rough initial estimate of $\log \E \frac{Y}{X}$, we can use it as a default value of $C$ in all computations.
+Note that although the upper bound for $\log \E X$ provided by \eqref{eq:col:euboimpc:1} does not have an additive form, it tells us about the most optimal estimation we can obtain.
+Moreover, in this case, we can also apply the importance sampling technique resulting in reducing the variational gap, which is an immediate consequence of \Cref{cl:1,cor:burdalog}.